marcanuy/simpleit.rocks/docs/php/joomla/_posts/2017-01-26-find-out-if-your-joomla-site-has-been-hacked.md

 >               File's  permission  bits  are  exactly  mode (octal or sym‐
 >               bolic).
 Since an exact match is required, if you  want  to
 >               use this form for symbolic modes, you may have to specify a
 >               rather complex mode string.
-For example `-perm  g=w'  will
+For example -perm  g=w  will
 >               only  match  files  which have mode 0020 (that is, ones for
 >               which group write permission is the only  permission  set).
->               It  is more likely that you will want to use the `/' or `-'
+>               It  is more likely that you will want to use the / or -
->               forms, for example `-perm -g=w',  which  matches  any  file
+>               forms, for example -perm -g=w,  which  matches  any  file
 >               with  group write permission.
 See the EXAMPLES section for
 >               some illustrative examples.
 >